lil-lab/peer-eval/instructions.md

 ## Acknowledgments

-This evaluation scheme was cloned (with slightly modification) from [CS 3110 at Cornell](https://www.cs.cornell.edu/courses/cs3110/2020sp/proj/peer_eval.html).
+This evaluation scheme and its documentation were cloned (with slight modification) from [CS 3110 at Cornell](https://www.cs.cornell.edu/courses/cs3110/2020sp/proj/peer_eval.html).
 The core of this rating scheme has been examined and found to be highly useful and infrequently problematic in three academic publications:

 - R.W.
 Brown.
 Autorating: Getting Individual Marks from Team Marks and Enhancing Teamwork.
 IEEE Frontiers in Education Conference, 1995.